Byron Lange

 Theoretical Background

-My core training is as an Integrative Counsellor.
-This includes training in the main models of counselling and psychotherapy – the Humanistic, Cognitive Behavioural Therapy (CBT) and the Psychodynamic.
-Training and working integratively is important to me as it embraces putting the person at the heart of the process.
+My foundational training is as an Integrative Counsellor, encompassing the principal models of counselling and psychotherapy – Humanistic, Cognitive Behavioural Therapy (CBT) and Psychodynamic.
+Working integratively is at the heart of my approach, allowing me to tailor support that places the individual front and centre in the therapeutic journey.

 Mindfulness

-I can integrate Mindfulness Coaching to help you establish a mindfulness meditation practice.
-This can greatly improve resilience and create a more manageable relationship to an overactive mind.
+I can help you establish a mindfulness meditation practice through Mindfulness Coaching.
+This can significantly improve resilience and create a more manageable relationship to an overactive mind.

 I especially enjoy facilitating a better experience for those who have been put off meditation by feeling pressure 'to empty the mind'.